jbgust/meteor/README.md

 # meteor
-A tool to help conception of solid rocket motor
+A web application to help conception of solid rocket motor.
+This tool use the [JSRM library](https://github.com/jbgust/jsrm) (based on Richard Nakka SRM Excel file).